HuoYongJie/SettingPage-Wrapper/README.md

 ---

-##### Each App has 'setting-controller', and they are similar, so I wrapped a framework to package 'setting-controller'
+##### Each App has 'setting-controller', and they are similar, so I wrapped a framework to package 'setting-controller' `Support custom UITableViewCell`

 - How to use: see above
 - Renderings: see above